Purdue-CS193/homework-0-chen4532/index.md

+# Evan's First CS193 Homework
+- Taught by really cool undergraduate students
+- No tests
+- No pressure

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.